MatAtBread/nodent/README.md

 Changelog
 ==========

+06Apr15: Hoist continuations as Firefox doesn't like forward references
+06Apr15: Implement `return async` and `throw async` for callbacks nested within async functions to replace $return and $error

 04Apr15: Correct documentation for "use nodent-promise".
 In generator mode, bind the generator to the caller's `this` to enable constructs such as `myclass.prototype.fn = async function ... ;`.
 The ES7 specification is not clear as to whether as to how this construct is exectued (i.e. there is no mechanism for binding the generator to the calling object, but it is syntactically valid).